microsoft/powerquery-parser/README.md

 ## Related projects

-- [powerquery-formatter](https://github.com/microsoft/powerquery-formatter): Code formatter for Power Query which is bundled in the VSCode extension.
+- [powerquery-formatter](https://github.com/microsoft/powerquery-formatter): A code formatter for Power Query which is bundled in the VSCode extension.
 - [powerquery-language-services](https://github.com/microsoft/powerquery-language-services): A high level library that wraps the parser for external projects, such as the VSCode extension.
 Includes features such as Intellisense.
 - [vscode-powerquery](https://github.com/microsoft/vscode-powerquery): The VSCode extension for Power Query.